nixnutnz/YaBBForum/README.md

-	This is version 3.0-beta, if you want the previous version it's in 2.6.14
+	This is version 3.0, if you want any previous versions go to yabb.nz/archive/
-	>>> googiespell has not been removed from 2.6.14 <<<

 	The original Forum software most other message boards are based on!